Attryy/Setting-up-your-Python-ML-system/README.md

 Run the py36 command and note the date and version number.

 `$ py36`
-Python 3.6.3 (default, Nov 22 2017, 23:23:32)
+Python 3.6.5 (default, Apr 27 2018, 21:07:13)
-[GCC 7.2.0] on linux
+[GCC 7.3.0] on linux
 Type "help", "copyright", "credits" or "license" for more information.
 \>>>

 now do this in the interpreter:

 \>>> import this
 The Zen of Python, by Tim Peters